VKostoulas/SurgicalToolSegmentation/README.md

 ```

 Obviously you should have already trained a model to run this command, and have a
 results folder created with this project.
-Nothing will be currently stored or change
+Nothing will be stored or changed when
-when you run the inference command.
+you run the inference command.
 You run the model on the given data, and you get
-metrics printed (inference time, fps and IOU scores).
+metrics printed (inference time, fps and IoU scores).

 For inference, a sliding window approach is adopted, using the implementation from
 [MONAI](https://docs.monai.io/en/stable/inferers.html#sliding-window-inference-function).